 Type 2 VWD is less common than Type 1.
 It represents 20-25% of all cases.

-In Type 2 VWD, the amount of VWF in people’s blood is often normal.
+In Type 2 VWD, the amount of VWF in people’s blood can be normal.
 The problem is that the VWF does not work properly.

 There are several sub-types of Type 2 VWD.
 It is important to get an exact diagnosis because the sub-types are treated differently.

 Type 2A VWD is the most common sub-type.
 It represents 15-20% of all cases of VWD.
-In Type 2A VWD, the amount of VWF is often normal.
+In Type 2A VWD, the amount of VWF can be normal.
 However, because of a defect in the VWF protein, the platelets do not bind together well.
 The VWF does not act as a glue to hold the platelets in place to plug a hole in a blood vessel.

 Type 3 VWD is very rare.
 It affects about 1 in 500,000 people.
 However, it is the most severe type of VWD.
 People with Type 3 VWD have very little VWF in their blood.
 Because VWF transports factor VIII, they also have very low levels of factor VIII.
 As a result, bleeding can happen often and, if untreated, can be serious.